 - Add the sour cream, warm coffee, and vanilla extract to a jug and whisk to combine., Slowly pour this into the cake mixture with the mixer's motor running at low speed.
 Scrape down the sides of the bowl and mix again, making sure it is lump-free.

-- Divide the cake batter between the two prepared pans and bake in a preheated oven for 30 minutes or until a cake tester inserted into the center of the cake comes out clean.
+- Divide the cake batter between the three prepared pans and bake in a preheated oven for 30 minutes or until a cake tester inserted into the center of the cake comes out clean.

 - Allow the cakes to cool in their tins for 20 minutes before turning them onto a wire rack to cool completely.